 I entered highschool a starry-eyed overachiever, fixated on the world of Psychiatry.
 Over time, my affinity for academia shifted towards something entirely foreign to me at the time.
 Business.

-Six years of business school later, I transformed from a shy science lover to a case competition fiend, a natural presenter, and someone with the everlasting need to create.
+Six years of business school later, I transformed from a shy science lover to a case competition fiend, a natural public speaker, and someone with the everlasting need to create.

-I got my BBA in 2017, and the jobs my friends were applying to terrified me.
+I got my BBA in early 2018, and the jobs my friends were applying to terrified me.
 Ill-fitting dress shirts, stuffy cubicles, long commutes, and emails starting with "To whom it may concern"?
-Not a chance.

-I wanted to work for a company with a mission I cared about, filled with employees as hungry as I was.
-Naturally, I Googled "The Best Canadian Company 2017".
+I wanted to work for a company with a mission I cared about, filled with employees as hungry for growth as I was.
+Naturally, I Googled "The Best Canadian Company of the Year".
 Enter Shopify.

-I had used their platform to sell bootleg Kanye West merch in the past, but never actually considered working there.
-This was my first job application post-degree, and I guess it worked.
+I had used their platform to sell bootleg Kanye West merch in the past, but never actually fathomed working there.
+They were known as the Canadian Google, and this was my first job application after college.
+But it worked.
 I signed the contract thirty days after graduation.

 I don't quite know how I'll get there, or how long the process will take.
 But one thing's for sure.
 To make it, I'll need to run very far, very fast.